Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 4

 wet today in a rain storm.
 Hundreds go swimming every day.
 There

-now selling from their boats or attempting to buy our clothing.
+are selling from their boats or attempting to buy our clothing.

 We have obtained a wireless set which is only working indifferently

 so far.
-We heard tonight our first news session which finished up
+We heard tonight our first news session which finished

 with "We'd be far better off in a home".
-This came from SE Asia
+This came from S E Asia

-Command at Ceylon and delighted POWs.
+Command HQ at Ceylon and delighted POWs.

-TUES AUG 21.
+TUESDAY AUG 21.
 News is coming through rapidly but is still vague and

 sometimes conflicting.
 We are avid for news from everywhere.
 Heard

-Nagushi was told of our wireless and was extremely agrieved.
+Noguchan was told of our wireless and was extremely agrieved.

-Royal State Railway of Siam, full of maps and information.
+Charlie O'Brien went off to Nakon Patom.
+Am reading a publication by the Royal State Railway of Siam, full of maps and information.
 Have

-about 50% of our valuables - but not Nancy's wedding present to me.
+about 50% of our valuables, but not Nancy's wedding present to me

 6 inch.
 Japs are quickly thinning out.
 They march past here with

-Sometimes they are followed by camp-followers who appear to
+Sometimes they are followed by camp - followers who appear to

 be young Chinese or Annamites.
 A Javanese arrived here after